Researching Artwork in Your Collection

 Appraisers Association of America

 386 Park Avenue South, Suite 2000

 Tracing the provenance (ownership history) of works in your possession is important for determining authenticity, value, and establishing legal title to your art.
 For information on researching provenance and for historical background on the widespread looting of art during World War II, see the Eskenazi Museum of Art's Nazi-Era Provenance Research Project.

 If you acquire a work of art and have concerns about its past, you may want to contact the Art Loss Register for assistance.

 Tips regarding the proper care, handling, and conservation of works of art can be found on the website of the Smithsonian’s Museum Conservation Institute.

 The Smithsonian American Art Museum and Renwick Gallery also provide a list of contact information for additional conservation centers and a bibliography of conservation-related sources, along with guidelines for documenting works in your possession.

-If you live in the Bloomington area, the Fine Arts Library at Indiana University has many useful reference materials.
+If you live in the Bloomington area, the Herman B Wells Library at Indiana University has many useful reference materials.

-The Fine Arts Library subscribes to numerous databases, some of which you may access remotely with an IU-Bloomington username and passphrase.
+The fine arts collection located on the ninth floor of the Wells Library, subscribes to numerous databases, some of which you may access remotely with an IU-Bloomington username and passphrase.
 Otherwise, it may be necessary to visit the library (or another art library in your area) in person to access these databases.
 Some databases, however, are freely available to the public.